-The Stocks and Shares ISA from TPI is a solid way to start some long-term savings in a tax-efficient way.
+The Stocks and Shares ISA from True Potential Investor is a solid way to start some long-term savings in a tax-efficient way.
 Also, unlike some Robo-advice services their minimum amount to open an account is relatively low; just £50.
 Having said that, major players in the industry that offer bespoke self-directed services where you build your own portfolio can see you investing from as little as £25 when setting up a regular contribution through direct debit.
 There is also no mention of the product being a flexible ISA either.

-You can manage and monitor your ISA online or through the very user-friendly app, which is actually one of the better apps we’ve seen for this type of service and they also have a nifty ‘impulse saving’ feature, which allows you to top-up your account at any time should you come into a little extra cash.
+You can manage and monitor your ISA online or through the very user-friendly mobile app, which is actually one of the better apps I’ve seen for this type of service and they also have a nifty ‘impulse saving’ feature, which allows you to top-up your account at any time should you come into a little extra cash.

-TPI’s performance has also been pretty commendable, with losses minimised compared to some other funds during the 2018 slump and after roughly four and a half years in business, even their most cautious fund has had a cumulative interest rate of 17.59%, with their aggressive portfolio achieving 51.16%.
+True Potential’s performance has also been pretty commendable, with losses, with losses minimised compared to some other funds during the 2018 slump and after roughly four and a half years in business, even their most cautious fund has had a cumulative interest rate of 17.59%, with their aggressive portfolio achieving 51.16%.
 Even their balanced option has made a collective interest of 35.33%, showing what long term investments can do to the size of your savings pot.
 It’s also a far better option than what many of the banks are dishing out right now.

 True Potential Investor SIPP Review